$0 Northwest Territories Foster Care Quick-Start Checklist

 Many people providing kinship or customary care in the NWT are doing so in the "both/and" space — they are family or community members acting according to traditional obligations, but they are also operating within a territorial licensing framework that provides financial support and legal recognition.
 These two things are compatible and, when managed well, mutually reinforcing.

-The key step for anyone in this situation is to contact their regional social services office and ask specifically about the kinship caregiver pathway — how the home study process works when a placement is already in place, how quickly financial support can begin, and whether an expedited licensing process is available given the existing relationship with the child.
+The key step for anyone in this situation is to contact their regional social services office and ask specifically about the kinship caregiver pathway — how the home study process works when a placement is already in place, and what placement-specific financial support and rates apply.

 The Northwest Territories Foster Care Guide covers the kinship and customary care frameworks in NWT-specific detail, including how to approach the formal application when you are already providing care and how to navigate the intersection of Indigenous law and territorial licensing requirements.